herotc/hero-rotation/README.md

 ## Special Mention About SimC APL
 As said earlier, every rotation is based on SimulationCraft Action Priority Lists (APL).
-What it means is, it heavily relies on how optimized those APLs are, especially for some talents, tier bonuses and legendaries support.
+What this means is it heavily relies on how optimized those APLs are, especially for some talents, tier bonuses, and legendaries support.
 Do remember that what the addon tells you is what the robot on SimulationCraft would do in your situation.
-It also means that you can improve the current APL by using the addon and report the issues you might encounter.
+It also means that you can improve the current APL by using the addon and reporting any issues you might encounter.
-I am a Rogue theorycrafter and contributor to SimulationCraft, both SimC APL and addon rotation are 100% synced.
+I am a Rogue theorycrafter and contributor to SimulationCraft, so both SimC APL and addon rotation are 100% synced.
 Both tools are used to do Rogue theorycrafting.

 ## Special Thanks
 - [SimulationCraft](http://simulationcraft.org/) for everything the project gives to the whole WoW Community.